ltg-uic/simple-java-xmpp-client/README.md

-# Simple XMPP Client in Java
+# Simple Android Client in Java

 This is a simple XMPP client written in java and based on Smack.